earthcube/geocodes/docs/machine_configuration.md

 * docker
 * DNS hosting of machine names
 * creating a set of base containers so that we have an http proxy and container user interface
+  * add a headless with a large shared memory ./run_gleaner.sh
 * Adding "Stacks" for services, and geocodes

 # setup domain names